 Our leadership team

 This directorate is headquartered in Loughrea, Galway, where the enforcement and commercial vehicle testing functions including digital tachograph card administration are based.
 Functions relating to the oversight of the National Car Testing Service and Vehicle Standards are based in Ballina, Co.
 Mayo.
-The objective of the directorate is to set standards for vehicles, ensure tests are conducted against minimum roadworthiness standards, and support compliance by drivers and operators of commercial vehicles. .
+The objective of the directorate is to set standards for vehicles, ensure tests are conducted against minimum roadworthiness standards, and support compliance by drivers and operators of commercial vehicles.
 The directorate also provides an efficient administration process for applicants seeking tachograph cards.
 Denise Barry is acting as Interim Director of Vehicle Standards and Enforcement.

 This directorate has responsibility for the delivery of the Driver Testing Service, the National Driver Licence Service (NDLS), the Driver Theory Test and the Emergency Services Driving Standard (ESDS).
 This involves delivering services to almost 1m customers annually.
 The objective of the directorate is to ensure that all our services are delivered in a customer focused manner and make a positive contribution to road safety.
 The directorate team also makes recommendations on driver licensing policy nationally and contribute to EU licensing policy through membership of the EU Driver Licensing Committee.